 Don’t worry about exact wording.
 Focus on knowing your message, not memorizing lines.
 That way, it won’t trip you up nearly as much if you forget something.

 This will also prevent you from sounding like a robot who’s reading off a piece of paper sitting just off screen.
+This is an important step in learning how to be comfortable on video.

 4. Choose Good Lighting